iMelonArt/Data-Playbook/01 - Modern Data Analytics.md

 A **data lake** stores vast amounts of raw, unstructured data from various sources, providing flexibility for future data processing and analysis.

 A **data lakehouse** combines elements of both data warehouses and data lakes, offering structured data management with the flexibility of handling unstructured data for comprehensive analytics.
+For instance, a lakehouse such as Microsoft synapse () is a collection of files, folders, and tables that represent a database over a data lake used by the Apache Spark engine and SQL engine for big data processing.